hashicorp/terraform-provider-aws/website/docs/r/securityhub_insight.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - ARN of the insight.
-* `arn` - The Amazon Resource Name (ARN) of the insight.
+* `arn` - ARN of the insight.

 ## Import

-Security Hub insights can be imported using the Amazon Resource Name (ARN), e.g.
+Security Hub insights can be imported using the ARN, e.g.

 ```
 $ terraform import aws_securityhub_insight.example arn:aws:securityhub:us-west-2:1234567890:insight/1234567890/custom/91299ed7-abd0-4e44-a858-d0b15e37141a